 (6) Notwithstanding s.
 775.082(3), chapter 958, any other law, or any interpretation or construction thereof, a person subject to sentencing under this section must be sentenced to the mandatory term of imprisonment provided under this section.
 If the mandatory minimum term of imprisonment imposed under this section exceeds the maximum sentence authorized under s.
 775.082, s.
-775.084, or chapter 921, the mandatory minimum term of imprisonment under this section must be imposed.
-If the mandatory minimum term of imprisonment under this section for the sentence that could be imposed under s.
+775.084, or chapter 921, the mandatory minimum term of imprisonment under this section is less than the sentence that could be imposed under s.
+775.082, s.
 775.082, s.
 775.082, s.
 775.084, or chapter 921, the sentence imposed must include the mandatory minimum term of imprisonment under this section.